(105 ILCS 5/2-3.159)

 (1) Prepare and deliver to participating school

-districts an appropriate mechanism for designating the State Seal of Biliteracy on the diploma and transcript of the pupil indicating that the pupil has been awarded a State Seal of Biliteracy by the State Board of Education.
+districts and non-public schools an appropriate mechanism for designating the State Seal of Biliteracy on the diploma and transcript of the pupil indicating that the pupil has been awarded a State Seal of Biliteracy by the State Board of Education.

 (2) Provide other information the State Board of

-Education deems necessary for school districts to successfully participate in the program.
+Education deems necessary for school districts and non-public schools to successfully participate in the program.

-(g) A school district that participates in the program under this
+(g) A school district or non-public school that participates in the program under this

 Section shall do both of the following: